Fownhope, Herefordshire, St Mary's Church

-One of the longest churches in Herefordshire, stretching almost 120 feet in length, St Mary's is built around a 12th century central tower, with a later 15th century shingled spire.
+One of the longest churches in Herefordshire, stretching almost 120 feet in length, St Mary's is built around a 12th-century central tower, with a later 15th century shingled spire.
 The east end of the nave is also 12th century, with a south aisle added in the 13th century and an early 14th century chancel and south chapel.

-The tympanum is thought to have been carved around 1140AD, but we do not know which doorway it originally graced; it was built into the exterior west wall in the Victorian period, then later moved inside to preserve the carvings.
+The tympanum is thought to have been carved around 1140, but we do not know which doorway it originally graced; it was built into the exterior west wall in the Victorian period, then later moved inside to preserve the carvings.
 It is now set against the west wall of the nave, directly beneath a large window (which makes it much harder to see the carvings clearly due to light coming through the window!).

 The carvings have traditionally been interpreted as depicting a Virgin and Child, flanked by figures of a bird and winged lion, intertwined with vines and foliage.
-The lion and bird presumably refer to the saints Mark and John, and the bird in particular appears in most of the works associated with the Herefordshire School of carvers; it is almost a 'signature' carving.
+The lion and bird presumably refer to the saints Mark and John, and the bird, in particular, appears in most of the works associated with the Herefordshire School of carvers; it is almost a 'signature' carving.

 There are several unusual features in the carvings; the seated Virgin is somewhat masculine in character and has her hand raised in benediction, something rarely depicted.
 Also, she is shown with a cruciform halo, a symbol usually reserved for depictions of Christ or God the Father.
 So is it indeed a Virgin and Child?
 Well, it is fun to speculate, but until we have more evidence, then speculate is all we can do.